-As we already know, April to July is the busiest time of year for schools recruiting teachers in Thailand.
-Some schools and institutes seem to fill their vacancies with little effort while others seem to struggle - even after posting several job ads on the internet in a short space of time.
+Some schools and institutes seem to fill their job vacancies with little effort while others seem to struggle - even after posting several job ads on-line in a short space of time.

-I was contacted a couple of weeks ago by a very nice Thai lady who is in charge of recruiting teachers for a government school in rural Thailand.
+We were contacted by a very nice Thai lady who is in charge of recruiting teachers for a government school in rural Thailand.
 The email began like this....

 From a business point of view, customers such as this lady who wrote the e-mail above are like gold.
 Rather than say nothing and take her custom elsewhere, she's reached out to us and asked for help and guidance.
-In these situations I'm more than happy to spend a few minutes going over job ads and to see if I can come up with any constructive feedback.
+In these situations, we're more than happy to spend a few minutes going over job ads and to see if we can come up with any constructive feedback.

 The job ad concluded with a list of benefits - assistance with work permit, accommodation allowance, health insurance, etc, etc - and of course the contact details.